 Chronic back pain is a complex and varied condition.
 The first step in treating it effectively is to understand its causes — this is where the healing process begins.
-A few of the common factors that cause chronic back pain include:
+A few of the common factors that cause chronic pain in the back include:

 - Mechanical problems.
 Issues regarding the spinal column or its surrounding muscles such as scoliosis, muscle tension, and kyphosis are also associated with chronic back pain.